UIUC-iSchool-DataViz/is445_bcubcg_fall2023/week10/lecture10.md

 ---
-title: Lecture 10 - Starboard, Publishing & more in Jekyll
+title: Lecture 10.1 - Publishing & more in Jekyll
 layout: lecture
 description: >-
  Publishing your viz, vega-lite with Altair in a Jekyll page